muses-code-js/learn-nodejs/index.markdown

-{% include muses-logo.svg %}
+# Introduction to Node.js workshop.

-Welcome to Javascript.
+Welcome to the **Muses Code Introduction to Node.js** workshop.

+In this workshop you are going to build a simple server-side web site.

+The site we will build is based on the Tiny Cakes website from the [Learn HTML](/learn-html) workshop but we will add some content management features to it.

 We are going to assume the following about you:

  - you know some basic HTML/CSS and can make simple webpages
  - you know the basics of using a text editor like Atom, Visual Studio Code, Sublime Text etc.

-If you aren’t familiar with those things you should start with [Introduction to HTML](/learn-html) first.
+If you aren’t familiar with those things we suggest starting with our [Learn HTML](/learn-html) workshop first.

-This workshop aims to teach you the basics of building a website as a server-side application using NodeJS.

-## Why JavaScript?
+### Why JavaScript?

 JavaScript is everywhere these days.
 In addition to being built into the browser, Node.JS has made it possible to do server-side, desktop, and even robotics programming in Javascript as well.